dxfrontier/cds-ts-repository/README.md

 `Parameters`

-- `entry (object)`: An object representing the entry to be created.
+- `entry (Object)`: An object representing the entry to be created.
 The object should match the structure expected by `MyEntity`

 `Return`